 Where Is Bergamo Located?

-The city of Bergamo (Bergame in English) stands at around 40 km northeast of the Italian fashion capital.
+The city of Bergamo (Bergame in English) stands at around 40 km (25 mi) northeast of the Italian fashion capital.

 I would not say visiting Milan was a mistake as I had never been to Milan before, but it didn’t impress neither me nor my friends.
-We were, nevertheless, super impressed by Bergamo.
+Bergamo, nonetheless, stunned us with its beauty!

-What a green pearl in the Northern part of Italy!
+What a green jewel in the Northern part of Italy!